Do Go On - 345 - Dame Julie Andrews

 You could have watched a film.

-Come on, Jess, look it up.
+Can I just look it up.

-You've got pre-season, then you've got replays.
+Preseason, then you've got you know, then you've got replays.

 What am I looking at?